amishmenon1/eth-cash-flow-tool/README.md

 # ETH Cash Flow Block Explorer

-This project is a (condensed) Ethereum block explorer project that analyzes transactions wthin a given range of blocks.
-The application runs on the Rinkeby testnet.
+This project is a (condensed) Ethereum block explorer project that analyzes transactions within a given range of blocks.
+The application integrates with Metamask.
 Given a range of block numbers, the following data is generated:

 1. Total ETH transferred
 2. Total # transactions